 High Protein Breakfast – Chicken and Waffle Sandwich

 This recipe is from bodybuilding.com and was contributed by Kevin Alexander.
 Wow, right?
 How’d you like to say you had chicken and waffles for breakfast and not feel bad about it?
-Potatoes, onions, spinach, tomatoes, eggs, and chicken all rolled up into a delicious sandwich that doesn’t look very good for you, but actually is.
-Here’s the best part: 375 calories, 2 grams of fat, 41 grams of carbs, and 45 grams of protein.
+Potatoes, onions, spinach, tomatoes, eggs, and chicken all rolled up into a tasty sandwich that doesn’t look very good for you, but actually is.
+Here’s the best part: 375 calories, only 2 grams of fat, 41 grams of carbs, and 45 grams of protein.

 Kevin has a lot of fantastic recipes that anyone who cares about macro-nutrient intake will enjoy.
-He contributes to bodybuilding.com and has his own website with tons of more recipes at fitmencook.com.
+He contributes to bodybuilding.com and has his own website with tons of recipes at fitmencook.com.

 High Protein Breakfast – Skinny Crustless Quiche